Jorge15042001/Tensor_Flow_Course/1__tensor_flow_fundamentals/lecture2.md

 # Variables in TensorFlow

-A TensorFlow variable is a tensor whose values are allowed to change, just like in any programming language
+A TensorFlow variable is a tensor which value is allowed to change, just like in any programming language

 ```python
 import tensorflow as tf